-The Grand National is perhaps the biggest and most famous horse race in the world.
+The Grand National at Aintree in Liverpool is perhaps the biggest and most famous horse race in the world.
 It attracts a global TV audience of around 500m and provides around nine minutes of thrilling entertainment and it is a spectacle like no other.

 The huge field, the 30 fences (that remain testing despite modifications to improve safety), mammoth distance of more than four miles and two furlongs, and the often tricky going means that this race is perhaps harder to win than any other.
 Throw in a sapping and seemingly never ending run-in of almost 500 yards and it is clear that it takes a very special horse to triumph in this contest.